ubiquitousguy/gphamportfolio/readme.md

-Hello,
+My Portfolio

+This is how it was put together

 **Changing the colour of the theme**

 Every colour variant has its appropriate stylesheets located in the /css directory.
-To change the colour of the template simply change the path in the header of the HTML template, i.e. from *style.default.css* to *style.pink.css*.
+To change the colour of the template simply change the path in the header of the HTML template, i.e. from *style.default.css* to *style.green.css*.

 **Javascript**